Best Drag Queen

 Slaughter, who we know by day as Cornel Hardiman, first became interested in drag back in 1993, after watching What’s Love Got To Do With It, where Angela Bassett plays the role of Tina Turner and re-creates the diva’s iconic life.
 Hardiman had always been a huge fan of Turner, and watching the transformation of the actress into Tina Turner intrigued him.
 He wanted to have that same experience, and more.
 He still gives homage to Turner, but also cites Janet Jackson and Beyoncé as influences.

 Once Hardiman made the decision to embrace his inner super diva and show his amazing legs off on the big stage, he found himself adopted into the Slaughter family.
 It’s fairly common within the drag community for queens to form their own families, where they share the same last name and help raise up a new queen to her full potential.
-Hardiman says found himself under the wing of Estée Slaughter, who ultimately became his drag mother and helped him grow into the star he is today.
+Hardiman says he found himself under the wing of Estée Slaughter, who ultimately became his drag mother and helped him grow into the star he is today.

 Hardiman performs as Karess Ann Slaughter on a regular basis in the Eugene area.
 Currently, you can find him performing as a member of the Glamazons at Cowfish on Friday nights — or if you are looking for something milder you can attend the Drag Brunch at Axe & Fiddle, an event pioneered by Slaughter/Hardiman the last Sunday of every month.